X-Factor (1st series) #41

 Ellie Jones (sister)

-psionically transduce the molecular structure of anything he touches, converting it into simple elemental states or any form of matter whose physical composition he fully understands
+• Psionically transduce the molecular structure of anything he touches, converting it into simple elemental states or any form of complex chemical compound whose physical composition he fully understands

 NOTE: Alchemy was created by a British comic book reader named Paul Betsow as part of Marvel Comics’ Mutant Registration contest for the best fan-created mutant.
 Although it was initially said that the winning entry would appear in an issue of New Mutants, Alchemy debuted in X-Factor instead.

 Around the time Thomas Jones manifested his mutant powers, he was studying for the university entrance examination.
 The British teenager had promised his late father to make it out of poverty, and he was determined to stick to his word.
 However, he found that studying chemistry was always giving him raging headaches.
 This was the first sign of his mutation and, while trying to recall the properties of the elements of the periodic system, he was involuntarily changing the molecular structure of his pen, transmutating it into those exact elements.

 With gold being one of the elements that Thomas mastered, he caught the attention of Troll Associates Inc., a group of trolls who had been driven underground by humanity centuries ago.
 The Trolls were determined to reclaim the British Isles for their kind and other magical creatures.
 In order to get there, they wanted Thomas to create so much gold for them that they could collapse the British economy.
 On top of that, they wanted to make a public statement by having Thomas transform the queen of England into gold too.